Boson sampling with ultracold atoms in a programmable optical lattice: Experimental demonstration of the Hong-Ou-Mandel interference

-Two identical atoms are expected to bunch together in the same lattice site with unit probability because of the Hong-Ou-Mandel interference (quantum statistics).
+Two identical atoms are expected to bunch together in the same lattice site with unit probability because of the Hong-Ou-Mandel interference (bosonic quantum statistics).
 In practice, however, the two atoms can differ from each other because of their motional states.
 For two atoms in orthogonal states (i.e., fully distinguishable particles), the outcomes resemble those obtained from the toss of two independent coins, yielding a bunching probability of $1/2$ (classical statistics).
 For partially distinguishable atoms like ours, the probability to bunch is determined by the so-called quantum purity of the state, $\gamma \approx \mathcal{P}_\text{3D}^2$, which represents the probability of the two atoms to be indistinguishable: $\mathcal{P}_\text{bunch} = \gamma + (1-\gamma)/2$.
 Thus, the Hong-Ou-Mandel interference is established if we can show that the bunching probability of the two atoms fulfills $\mathcal{P}_\text{bunch}>1/2$.

 In the experiment, we distinguish three outcomes corresponding to the detection of zero, one, and two atoms in the final fluorescence image.
 Figure~\ref{fig3} shows the experimentally recorded probability for each of them.
 When both atoms are positively detected, the atoms are found at different locations, 10 sites apart (see fluorescence image in Fig.~\ref{fig3}).
 Importantly, such an outcome can only occur when the two atoms have not bunched together.
 Its probability is thus directly related to $\mathcal{P}_\text{bunch}$ through the expression: $\mathcal{P}_2 = S^2(1-\mathcal{P}_\text{bunch})$, where $S$ is the single-atom survival probability.
-From the measurement of $\mathcal{P}_2 = \SI{19 \pm 3}{\percent}$ and $S=\SI{84\pm 1}{\percent}$, we therefore obtain $\mathcal{P}_\text{bunch} = \SI{73 \pm 4}{\percent}$, which exhibits a 5-$\sigma$ deviation from the reference value $1/2$.
+From the measurement of $\mathcal{P}_2 = \SI{19 \pm 3}{\percent}$ and the independent characterization of the single-atom survival probability $S=\SI{84\pm 1}{\percent}$ (see Appendix~\ref{sec:monte_carlo_HOM}), we therefore obtain $\mathcal{P}_\text{bunch} = \SI{73 \pm 4}{\percent}$, which exhibits a 5-$\sigma$ deviation from the reference value $1/2$.